 We recognise our interdependence with creation and strive to live ecologically sustainable lives.

-We are energised by our connection with others and our partnerships with the wider community.
+We are building a new model of church and community which values innovation, creativity and the arts.
+We are energised by meaningful connection with others and our partnerships with the wider community.

 The Christian Church is called to embody God’s loving presence and, inspired by the Holy Spirit, to participate in the extension of Christ’s ministry and consciousness in the world.
 Habitat Uniting Church seeks to participate in the life of God by creating a habitat in which to share God’s hospitality.